Geneviève Abitakijikokwe: Eleven Name Variants

 What Geneviève’s research offers is something different: the possibility of understanding where Marie Josephte came from.

-The exact kinship between the two women is one of the open questions that remains.
+The exact kinship between the two women remains open.
 Were they sisters?
 Aunt and niece?
 Related through a matrilineal clan?
 That question is what drives the next phase of this research.
 This post, and the full case study and methodology pages now live on this site, document the foundation.
 What comes next — an examination of all the Abitakijikokwe connections uncovered in the course of this work — builds on it.

 The Full Research